exercism/julia/exercises/concept/fibonacci-iterator/.docs/introduction.md

 3. Repeats step 2 until termination.

 These steps are all done "under-the-hood", which means the method calls and the state are managed internally by the iteration protocol (with the state remaining opaque), and only the item is exposed to high-level constructs, such as loops.
+In other words, we only ever see the `item` while everything else remains in a black box.

 [Multiple dispatch][concept-multiple-dispatch] is central to this.
 The type of `iter` determines which methods are called, and the number of arguments determines whether the first or next item is returned.